aliannejadi/ClariQ/README.md

 ## References

-[^1]: "Asking Clarifying Questions in Open-Domain Information-Seeking Conversations", M. Aliannejadi, H. Zamani, F. Crestani, and W. B. Croft, International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), Paris, France, 2019
+- <a name="ref1">[1]</a>: "Asking Clarifying Questions in Open-Domain Information-Seeking Conversations", M. Aliannejadi, H. Zamani, F. Crestani, and W. B. Croft, International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), Paris, France, 2019
-[^2]: "Elastic ChatNoir: Search Engine for the ClueWeb and the Common Crawl", J. Bevendorff, B. Stein,  M. Hagen, Martin Potthast, Advances in Information Retrieval.
+- <a name="ref2">[2]</a>: "Elastic ChatNoir: Search Engine for the ClueWeb and the Common Crawl", J. Bevendorff, B. Stein,  M. Hagen, Martin Potthast, Advances in Information Retrieval.
 40th European Conference on IR Research (ECIR 2018), Grenoble, France